Skip to content

 To reduce SMC workload, ACD should not allow more than three aircraft to be awaiting pushback or taxi on the SMC frequency.
 When three aircraft are already queued on the SMC frequency, any additional aircraft should be told to remain on the ACD frequency and informed of their position in the queue or approximate delay (if known).
 These aircraft should be placed in the Cleared Bay Queue, above the Standby for Ground bar.

-Three aircraft are waiting on the SMC frequency (below the Queue bar), and QFA121 and RXA6416 have both requested push/taxi but are being held on the ACD frequency.
+Three aircraft are waiting on the SMC frequency (in the Monitor SMC Bay), and QFA121 and RXA6418 have both requested push/taxi but are being held on the Coordinator frequency.
 QFA121 is closer to the bottom, so will be next to be told to standby for SMC.

 When SMC moves an aircraft from below the Standby for Ground bar to the Pushback Bay, ACD should instruct the next aircraft in line to standby for ground on the SMC frequency (and move the strip appropriately).